-The Woodland first put on groups downstairs from 1962 before opening the much larger upstairs room as the Woodlands Ballroom on 8th April 1964 with Duke D’Mond and the Baron Knights and Eddie Stevens and the Valiants.
-It is now the Parkstone Trades and Labour Club.
+Opened in March 1934 by the then leader of the opposition Major Clement Atlee as a rallying place for the Poole Labour Party, the Woodlands Hall is a two story building with a club house and bar downstairs and a large ballroom with high stage and bar upstairs.
+The Woodland first put on groups downstairs in 1962 before opening the much larger upstairs room as the Woodlands Ballroom on 8th April 1964 with Duke D’Mond and the Baron Knights and Eddie Stevens and the Valiants.
+It is now owned by the Parkstone Trades and Labour Club.

 YMCA, 1-7 Jameson Road, Winton, Bournemouth

 Youth clubs were popular in the fifties and sixties as safe places for kids to play games and socialise instead of hanging around street corners causing a nuisance.
 From my experience they were also places where you could put in some serious time learning how to smoke fags without throwing up, fraternise with the opposite sex and cajole one of the older boys, still underage, but with the feintest of five o’clock shadow’s, to buy cheap cider from the local off-licence.
-Most youth clubs hired groups once a month, usually on Fridays or Saturdays nights so as not to clash with school days, to entertain the youths.
+A lot of youth clubs hired groups once a month, usually on a Friday or Saturday night, so as not to clash with school days.
 For me, East Howe Youth Club was where I fell in love with loud, live, rock music.